sh1boot/sh1boot.github.io/_posts/2024-08-06-stochastic-sorting.md

 tags: statistics stochastic-methods needs-example
 ---

-If you believe your data will fit a curve, then, like stochastic counters which conditionally increment based on a probability suitable to the conditions, you could perform stochastic swaps to conditionally promote items up the list based on a probability.
+If you believe your histogram, when sorted, will fit a particular curve, then, like stochastic counters which conditionally increment based on a probability suitable to the conditions, you could perform stochastic swaps to conditionally promote items up the list based on a probability.
 I guess the theory includes a flat probability but I don't see the point in that.

 This allows you to keep a much more dense representation of the histogram of your data (one assumes storing counts would be very